 What’s for dinner?

-Ah, the age old question.
+Ahh, the age-old question.
 In my household here in China, it’s usually followed by “Order or cook?”

-Ordering food online is increasingly common in China.
+Ordering food on delivery apps is very common in China.
 It’s often cheaper and easier than buying groceries and doing the cooking yourself, not to mention the time saving.

-Plus, Chinese apartments usually don’t have the most well-equipped kitchens.
-And if you’re traveling in China, you’d be lucky if your hotel room even has a microwave!
+And if you’re traveling in China, your hotel room won’t even have a bar fridge!

-Even individual hot pot ingredients can be delivered.
+Even individual ingredients can be delivered to you.
 Image supplied by Olivia Seaton-Hill.

 The best part?
 Whatever you order will be delivered to your door in less than an hour.

-Okay, during busy periods it can be slightly longer than that, but that’s an exception, not the norm.
+Okay, during busy periods the wait times can be slightly longer than that, but that’s an exception, not the norm.

 What’s the difference between them?